 You must clean and disinfect your contact lenses on a daily basis, unless you use daily disposables, of course.
 There are several cleansing systems and solutions available — the choice depends on the type of lens you use.
-Speak with Dr. Judd to determine the best cleaning solution for your lenses and eyes.
+Speak with Dr. Matt Judd to determine the best cleaning solution for your lenses and eyes.

 Avoid Contact with Water